News

 Since taking ownership of ‘Checkmate’ earlier this year, Aaron has had new sails locally built by North Sails, including a new code zero which proved very useful to have, especially during the first tactical part of the race.

-“Getting out of the harbor is surprisingly critical.
-As usual it got lumpy and windy across Bream Bay and we stayed pretty well on the Rhumb line, being conscious to be amongst the outer most boats.
+“Getting out of the harbour is surprisingly critical.
+As usual, it got lumpy and windy across Bream Bay and we stayed pretty well on the Rhumb line, being conscious to be amongst the outermost boats.
 The brand new North Code Zero was spot on when needed and helped to keep us pressing low,” he explains.

 Racing 2